Unique Wedding Traditions and Trends in All 50 States

 Wedding Trends and Traditions Across the Country

-Whether you’re getting married locally or having a destination wedding in another state, incorporating aspects of your wedding location can be a unique way to personalize your big day.
+Incorporating aspects of your wedding location or home states can be a unique way to personalize your big day.
 We asked local wedding planners what’s trending and what traditions they’re seeing the most in their state.

 “Southern weddings are all about celebrating traditions,” said Meghan Cease, owner and principle planner of M. Elizabeth Events.
 “Legend has it that if you bury a bottle of bourbon before your wedding day, you’ll ward off bad weather and enjoy sunny skies during the ceremony.
 Southern couples take weather — and their bourbon — very seriously, so one of our favorite traditions is watching the couple head to their venue one month prior of their ceremony to bury a bottle of bourbon.
 On the wedding day, we allow time in the timeline to dig up the bourbon and take a celebratory drink!”

 It doesn’t get much more unique than getting married on a glacier, and Rebecca Kopperud, owner and chief designer of La Boum Events, says glacier weddings are about 50 percent of her business.

 “It can be couples coming with their closest friends and family, but sometimes they don’t want anybody there and it’s really just about the two of them sharing their vows and having a very intimate moment,” she said.
 “It’s so whimsical and romantic, and you’re just surrounded by the majesty and beauty of Alaska.”

 Tasha Miller, lead planner and designer of Meant2Be Events, says that some unique traditions in Arizona include couples planting a cactus during their ceremony, giving guests cacti or succulents as wedding favors and creating signature cocktails featuring prickly pear — a type of cactus plant that produces edible fruits.